-How can this myth be so resilient?
+How can this Alpha dog myth be so resilient?

 Now let’s start with the myth about the wolves first.
-Wolves do not live in a dominance hierarchy, they live in a family unit with a mum and a dad and their offspring.
-Observe wolves in the wild and you do not find aggressive behavior or someone trying to dominate the other – after all why would you fight your mum or your dad or weaken your own offspring!
+Wolves do not live in a dominance hierarchy.
+Wolves live in a family unit with a mum and a dad and their offspring.
+Observe wolves in the wild and you do not find aggressive behavior or someone trying to dominate the other.
+After all why would you fight your mum or your dad or weaken your own offspring!

 Dogs have adapted to live among humans and all of our weird habits.
 Inside our homes navigating through our weird obstacles we put in our home and learning how to read our body language (dogs are waaaay ahead of us when it comes to deciphering body language), so why are we refusing to evolve with them?

-Why is it that so many people hold on to that old dominance theory?
-When new research and positive trainers and behaviorists are standing in line, almost stumbling upon each other to share their knowledge on how you should really work with your beloved fur-ball using positive training tools.
+New research, dog trainers and behaviorists are standing in line, almost stumbling upon each other to share their knowledge on how you should really work with your beloved fur-ball using positive training tools.

-Have you also seen how the dogs who this method is used upon are highly stressed out, some even afraid of even getting near a certain person or place cause if they do their owner will correct them with a sharp hit to their ribs.
-Have you seen their constant lip licking, tensed up bag and effort of avoidance in their body language? (all stress signals and should tell you that your dog is highly uncomfortable.
+Have you also seen how the dogs whom this method is used upon are highly stressed out.
+Some are even afraid of getting near a certain person or place because if they do, their owner will correct them with a sharp hit to their ribs.
+Have you seen their constant lip licking?
+Tensed up bag?
+And effort of avoidance in their body language?
+These are all stress signals and should tell you that your dog is highly uncomfortable.

-Now, if someone gave you a sharp punch in your side every time you sat beside them, would you want to stay there out of joy or out of fear?
-Is that something you want to portray to your dog – to be afraid of you or to be afraid to be hit if they do something wrong?
+Now, if someone gave you a sharp punch in your side everytime you sat beside them, would you want to stay there out of joy or out of fear?
+Is that something you want to portray to your dog?
+To be afraid of you or to be afraid to be hit if they do something wrong?

 You would go get that dog euthanized saying that it cannot learn, right?
 When in fact you were the one not learning!
 Or in the other end of the specter where a dog is highly confident and robust, and which may be able to handle this form of treatment for a longer period than the previous mentioned example but one day gets enough and starts fighting back…who would you blame, the dog or you?

 Put yourself in the dogs position – is a hit in the ribs the best way you learn or is it through proper guidance, care and positive reinforcement (say you get cake every time you do something good)?
 I know I would definitely go for the cake option!

 You love your dog I am sure so why not make that bond even stronger by being the person your dog can count on, come to for comfort and feel safe with?